Businesses that care about the climate should care about their insurance

 The federal government’s recent climate assessment estimates that the impacts of climate change will wipe out 10 percent of the American economy by the end of the century.

-As major customers of commercial insurance, U.S. companies that are serious about climate change can send a powerful message to the insurance industry by demanding that their insurers stop financing climate-killing fossil fuels.
+As major customers of commercial insurance, U.S. companies that are serious about climate change can send a signal to the insurance industry by showing support for insurance options that don’t underwrite or invest in fossil fuels.

 WANT YOUR COMPANY TO GET INVOLVED?
 CHECK OUT THESE RESOURCES: